-An absolutely brilliant podcast.
-Andrew Huberman (PhD) is a neuroscientist and tenured Professor in the Department of Neurobiology at the Stanford University School of Medicine.
-In this episode, he discusses ADHD: what it is, the common myths, and the biology and psychology of ADHD.
+Andrew Huberman (PhD) discusses ADHD: what it is, the common myths, and the biology and psychology of ADHD.
 Watch on YouTube.
 Listen on Apple Podcasts or Spotify.

 Joel Nigg (PhD) on AHD and epigenetics (Part I): ADHD is a genetic disorder, but DNA is not working alone.
 Stress, foods, and environmental toxins change the brain as well.
 Here, learn how to reverse their negative effects.